-The trams run along the 11-mile long promenade, from Starr Gate in the south all the way to Fleetwood in the north.
+The trams run along the 11-mile-long promenade, from Starr Gate in the south all the way to Fleetwood in the north.

-There are a total of 16 different trams that you can take a ride on, with each one having its own unique name and history.
+The Blackpool tramway has 16 different trams that you can take a ride on, with each one having its own unique name and history.

 The most famous tram is undoubtedly the “Balloon Car”, which was first introduced in 1933 and can carry up to 72 passengers.

 If you want to take a ride on one of these word famous trams, then you can buy a ticket on board from the conductors.
 Adult single tickets are £2.10 but if you want to use them for the day, then you’re better off getting a 24hr Blackpool Tramway ticket for £6.